Finnish Tatars: Names

-Tatar names are mostly influenced by Arabic, Persian and Turkic history.
+Tatar names are mostly of Arabic, Persian and Turkic origin.
 Tatars who settled in the country usually adopted their patronymic as a surname.
 (Example: Hakimov = Son of Hakim.)
 However, Tatars who traveled together with their father adopted their father's patronymic; in other words, their grandfather's name.
 Due to this, brothers who traveled at a different time might have ended up using a different surname.
 These Russian suffixes were mostly removed from their names during the time of Finnish independence (1917).
 It is speculated that with this, they tried to avoid the negative attitudes the Finns had towards Russians at the time.
 In Russia, some Tatars have used their surname without such a suffix as well, though usually in unofficial terms, such as an artist name. (Ğabdulla Tuqayev – Ğabdulla Tuqay).

 Until early to mid 1900s, given names were often two part (Hamidulla, Gölbanu), or in general were Quranic (Ahmed, Hamide).

-Later (second half of 1900s and into the 2000s), names are often either Turkish (Erkan, Meral), or Turkic-Persian/Arabic hybrids (Ildar, Aynur).
+Later (second half of the 1900s and into the 2000s), names are often either Turkish (Erkan, Meral), or Turkic-Persian/Arabic hybrids (Ildar, Aynur).

 The sound [æ], which is abundant in Tatar language, appears often marked with either A or E in Finland.
 (Cyrillic Ә in Russia - Latin script: Ä or Ə).
 In general, the spelling of Tatar names in the country varies a lot.

 Art

 Music

 The musical tradition, which is largely based on old folk songs, originates from Nizhny Novgorod Oblast, where the first generation was born.
-Often in Tatar folk music, there's a longing for home and relatives left behind.
+Often in Tatar folk music, there is a longing for home and relatives left behind.
 Musical style called "dance song" (tanssilaulu in Finnish) however is described as "rhythmic, brisk and happy".
 Modern Tatar music in Finland has been represented by the local ensemble Başkarma, whose frontman Deniz Bedretdin has founded two other bands in Kazan and in 1968 in Helsinki established the "first Tatar rock band" called The Sounds of Tsingiskhan.

 Tatars in Finland have had their own choirs.
 Talented singers among the community have been especially Hamit Hairedin, Zeituna Abdrahim, Naim Sadik, Hamdurrahman Hakimcan, Aliye Hakimcan, Hamide Çaydam, Dina Abdul and Betül Hairetdin.
 Musicians include Halid Kurbanali, Batu Alkara and Ädhäm Kanykoff. (who was a close friend of Finnish composer Jean Sibelius).

 Ever since the 1960s, Russian Tatar musicians have performed among the community.
 First ones to come were Röstäm Yäxin, İlham Şakirov, Venera Şäripova, Ayrat Arslanov, Marat Äxmätov and Mars Makarov.
 The trip was arranged by cultural worker Ymär Daher.
 Together they performed in Helsinki and Tampere and during this time met Finnish president Urho Kekkonen.